xbeat/Machine-Learning/README.md

 Git is a distributed version control system that helps developers manage and track changes in their codebase.
 It allows for efficient collaboration, branching, and merging of code.
 This slideshow will cover essential Git commands and concepts, with practical Python examples to illustrate their usage.

+## Shared vs Independent Lists in Python

+Understanding List References in Python

+List references in Python represent a fundamental concept where multiple variable names can point to the same underlying list object in memory, following Python's object-oriented nature where variables act as references rather than independent containers.

 ## Sigmoid Activation Function in Python

 Introduction to Sigmoid Activation Function